 Emily’ s interest in international affairs began while an undergraduate at The Ohio State University, where she majored in International Studies.
 She studied abroad in Beijing, China and then later served as a Peace Corps Volunteer teaching English in Sichuan, China.
 After Peace Corps, Emily earned a Master’s degree in Geography and Planning from The University of Akron in 2003.
 After working in Urban Planning for a while, she realized she missed working with international students and people from other countries.
 In 2005, she took advantage of an opportunity with the Department of Homeland Security, US Citizenship and Immigration Services (USCIS), where she adjudicated citizenship applications and other types of immigration benefits.
 After this term position ended, Emily stayed home to raise her children for several years, concentrating on volunteering and taking leadership roles in her children’ s schools.
 In 2015, Emily was ready to return to the workforce and was fortunate to be hired as an International Student and Scholar Advisor here at UA.
 She currently serves as Assistant Director of Immigration Services and enjoys working closely with international students.

 Upon returning to Akron she immersed herself in volunteering in the Office of International Programs as a leader of New International Student Orientation, a teaching assistant in the English Language Institute, and a founding member of the Study Abroad Society.
 Upon graduating in 2015, Jennifer was granted the opportunity to serve as a graduate assistant for International Programs and Study Abroad while pursuing her Master in Business Administration at UA.
 During this time she served as the president of the Study Abroad Society, and founded the International Student Council.
 Jennifer is honored to continue being a Zip and begin her career as an International Recruiter.
 This role will take her around the world to increase The University of Akron’s global impact and diversify its international student population.

-Nicola Kille joined the University of Akron in May 2017 as the Director of the Center of International Students and Scholars.
+Nicola Kille joined the University of Akron in May 2017 as the Executive Director of the Center for International Students and Scholars.
 In her new role she will work with international students from orientation throughout their time at Akron to graduation, and beyond as alumni.
 Previously, she held several positions in international education and community engagement during her sixteen years at the College of Wooster, including Assistant Director, Global Engagement; Associate Director, Off Campus Study and most recently Associate Director of both International Student Affairs and the Center for Diversity and Inclusion.

 Denise Wilson joined the International Recruitment Office in July 2017 after nearly twenty years abroad.
 Denise is originally from Northeast Ohio and is a graduate of Baldwin-Wallace College.
 Denise was introduced to international admissions and student administration during her ten years with the World Maritime University in Malmö, Sweden and worked with students from over 100 countries.
 Denise then continued her international experience working as the Graduate School Administrator in the School of Chemistry at the University of Edinburgh.
 Denise brings twenty years of international admissions, qualification evaluation and student administration experience to UAkron and is looking forward to seeing the international student population continue to grow.